victoriaolanipekun/DRINKARD/README.md

 ```

- <p>We then a new component called 'CocktailShow' by which on clicking on any of the cocktail, a corresponding page will open with information on that cocktail.</p>
+ <p>We then added a new component called 'CocktailShow' by which on clicking on any of the cocktail, a corresponding page will open with information on that cocktail.</p>

 ```javascript